dbernheisel/tiyd-rails-2015-08.github.io/during/week3.md

 **Problem of the Day:** [Employee and Department Validations](https://github.com/masonfmatthews/rails_assignments/blob/master/exercises/employee_and_department_validations)

-* Human Learning
-  * Legacy code
-  * Arguably, worked on some last night.
-  * Definitely working on some tonight.
 * Random Topics
   * Definitely don't commit `.sqlite3` files.
   * Two variables referring to the same record can get out of sync.